tintiz00rd/react-tailwind-shadcn/README.md

-# React + Vite + TypeScript + Zustand + i18next Template
+# React + Vite + TypeScript + Zustand + Tailwind CSS + shadcn/ui Template

 A ready-to-use, opinionated template for React projects using Vite.
-Includes TypeScript, Zustand for state management, i18next for internationalization, and a powerful toolset for testing and code quality.
+Based on [react-vite-ts-zustand](https://github.com/tintiz00rd/react-vite-ts-zustand), with the addition of Tailwind CSS and [shadcn/ui](https://ui.shadcn.dev/) for modern UI development.

 ---